Part of the Wisconsin New Musicals Cycle

 Episode 4: Ten Days In A Madhouse: Act II - Available August 21

 A professionally recorded audio presentation of the show in its current draft.
-Nellie soothes the women with music, Sarah Fishbaum shares her sexy and hilarious philosophy on life, Tillie gets sicker, Nurse Grupe loses her cool, a surprise guest arrives at the asylum, and the seemingly silent Mrs. Fox speaks for the first time.
+Nellie soothes the women with music, A seemingly silent Mrs. Freeman lets us gives a glimpse into her mind.
+Sarah Fishbaum shares her sexy and hilarious philosophy on life, Tillie gets sicker, Nurse Grupe loses her cool, and a surprise guest arrives at the asylum.
 Later, Nellie tells their stories, and change begins.

 Episode 5: What we learned - Available September 15 (Date subject to change.)